Bloodimooni/Minecraft-Hardcore/README.md

 If you get an error on Linux, try running the following command: ```sudo chmod +x run.sh```

+### OR

+Download the latest release bundle and run the installer Then simply go into the server folder and run the hardcore file!

 If you want to shutdown the Server, just press CTRL + C and the server will shut down and save everything.

 Enjoy!